Traditional performing arts - Drama, comedy, puppet, song & dance

 2nd picture is created by modifying "Takiginoh(Sadogashima)" (© Yoshiyuki_Ito (Licensed under CC BY 4.0))

 ⇒ If you are interested in traditional performing arts, contact me now !

-Noh and Kyogen are both performed on Noh stage.
+Noh and Kyogen are both performed on the Noh stage.
 Noh is so sophisticated and conceptual that it is sometimes difficult to understand even for Japanese.
-The actor wears a mask on his face but express various feeligs with the only one mask.
-On the other hand, Kyogen is comedy and much friendly.
+The actor wears a mask on his face but expresses various feelings with the only one mask.
+On the other hand, Kyogen is a comedy and much friendly.
 Originally it is an interlude for Noh programs, but recently it is played independently.
 It can be a good idea to see Kyogen if tickets are available.
 They are often played at National Theatre or Noh stages at various places.